Graphic Workshop Graphic Workshop PostScript Plugin

 A: You might want to hold off on summoning the spook hunters for a moment.
 Here's the whole haunted tale of dealing with Ghostscript issues.

-The Graphic Workshop PostScript plugin needs to call the GPL Ghostscript library to render PostScript documents.
+The Graphic Workshop PostScript plugin needs to call the GPL Ghostscript library to render PostScript and PDF documents.
 Ghostscript is a third-party product, by Artifex Software.
 In order for all this to work properly:

 - The correct version of Ghostscript must be installed on your system.